 You run a match between two engines.
 This match does not have a set length, but to make sure it doesn't run 'forever', we normally set a very large number of games, such as 20.000.
 To make SPRT work, we need to set two hypotheses: one we hope that comes true (H1), and one we hope that isn't true (H0, the NULL hypothesis).
 We allow for a chance of 5% that the SPRT-test gives us the wrong result.
 So, we are 95% confident that the result is correct.
 (You can lower the 5% margin, but the test will run for a very long time.
 I deem 5% to still be practical; it is also the value used by many other engine authors.)

 Now we state:

-- H1: Engine NEW is at lesat 1 Elo stronger than engine OLD.
+- H0: Engine NEW is at least 0 Elo stronger than OLD.

 When running cutechess_cli, we give it the SPRT parameter:

 A cutechess_cli command could look like this: